A Kaczmarz-Inspired Method for Orthogonalization: Results

-With these two lemmas in place, we can compute the expected value of our potential function after one application of $\alg{orth}$.
-Define the potential and the iterative map \begin{lemma}[One step estimate] If one samples $i,j$ uniformly at random and sets $A'=\alg{orth}(A,i,j)$, then
+With these two lemmas in place, we can compute the expected value of in terms of itself after one application of $\alg{orth}$ for random indices.
+Define the iterative map\spliteq{}{f(x)=x-\frac{1-\exp(-2x)}{2(n-1)^2}.} When $x$ is small, one should think of $f$ as roughly $f(x)\approx(1-O(1/n^2))x$.
+For larger $x$, one should think of $f$ as roughly $f(x)\approx x - O(1/n^2)$.